hamdy222000/apiAuto/README.md

-# Swag Labs Test Automation
+# REST API Test Automation Framework

-This project is a simple and maintainable Selenium-based UI test automation framework for the [Swag Labs](https://www.saucedemo.com) demo site.
+This project is a simple, scalable, and maintainable REST API test automation framework for testing the [Reqres.in](https://reqres.in/) demo API.
-It is built using Java, Selenium WebDriver, and TestNG, and follows the Page Object Model (POM) design pattern.
+It is built using Java, RestAssured, and TestNG, following clean code principles and best practices for API testing automation.
-The framework supports parallel execution with ThreadLocal, external test data in JSON format, detailed logging via Log4j2, and advanced reporting using Allure.
+The framework supports parallel test execution, external JSON test data, detailed logging with Log4j2, and comprehensive reporting using Allure.

 ---

 ## Features

-- Page Object Model (POM) structure
+- Clean service classes to encapsulate API endpoints
+- Separate validation classes for response assertions
-- Parallel test execution using ThreadLocal WebDriver
+- Parallel test execution support with TestNG
-- Logging using Log4j2
-- External JSON files for test data and browser configuration
+- External JSON files for test data management
-- Custom wait utility for element visibility, text, alerts, and URL
+- Custom reusable utilities for reading files, logging, and reporting
-- Allure report integration
-- Modular and scalable base class
+- Log4j2 for advanced logging with per-test log files
+- RetryAnalyzer for retrying flaky tests automatically
-- Automatic attachment of logs and screenshots to Allure reports on test failure
+- Allure report integration with automatic attachment of logs in failure cases
+- Maven-based project for easy dependency and lifecycle management

 ---